10 of the best medieval walled cities

 Then there are the explorations within, tours of castles, walks along the walls and shops and restaurants in medieval squares.

 Many cities still have their medieval walls predominantly intact in various parts of the world.
-Did I mention my obsession?
-I've visited quite a few.
+Did we mention our obsession?
+We've visited quite a few.

 1. Pingyao, China

-Pingyao is a wonderfully well-preserved example of a 14th century Chinese city.

-Situated in Shanxi province, the 14th century Han Chinese city of Pingyao was once China's foremost financial center with half the country's banks located there.
+Situated in Shanxi province, the 14th-century Han Chinese city of Pingyao was once the foremost financial center with half the country's banks located there.

 Today it retains its layout from the Ming and Qing dynasties and this, together with its impressive city walls, saw it World Heritage listed in 1997.

-Note: Editor's note: This article was previously published in 2012.
-It was reformatted, updated and republished in 2018.